turingschool-examples/se_task_manager_rails/README.md

 ## Adding New Tasks

 Our goal is to support all of the CRUD operations in our API.
-We have successfully build out the Read portion, now it's time to build a route for Creating a new task.
+We have successfully built out the Read portion, now it's time to build a route for Creating a new task.

 Let's set up the request in Postman first.
-To create a new task, you're making a `POST` request to the `/api/v1/tasks` endpoint and passing in the data for that new task in your request body.
+To create a new task, you're making a `POST` request to the `/api/v1/tasks` endpoint and pass in the data for that new task in your request body.
 Notice how we change the request type to `POST` in the top left and how we are now including a request body.

 ![Postman Post](./images/postman_post.png)

-To build out this endpoint, we will follow the same steps as we have been.
+To build out this endpoint, we will follow the same steps as we have been:

 1. Add the route.
 2. Update the controller.

 **config/routes.rb**